Kasekopf/looprobot/README.md

 Minor Options:
   fax BOOLEAN - Use a fax to summon a monster.
-Set to false if the faxbots are offline. [default: true] [setting: looprobot_fax] seasoning BOOLEAN - If true, get special seasoning from SongBoom boombox after the beginning of the run. [default: false] [setting: looprobot_seasoning] lgr - Pull a lucky gold ring.
+Set to false if the faxbots are offline. [default: true] [setting: looprobot_fax] seasoning BOOLEAN - If true, get special seasoning from SongBoom boombox.
+Not advised if you constantly run low on meat. [default: false] [setting: looprobot_seasoning] lgr - Pull a lucky gold ring.
 If pulled, it will be equipped during many combats. [default: false] [setting: looprobot_lgr] profitfamiliar - Use free familiar turns for familiar related profits. [default: false] [setting: looprobot_profitfamiliar] pvp - Break your hippy stone at the start of the run. [default: false] [setting: looprobot_pvp]